elissamim/margin_calibration/docs/MARGIN CALIBRATION.md

 This program is linear and can therefore be solved using the simplex method, although it implies a spatial complexity of $O(n^{2})$.
 A suboptimal dichotomy method can be used in cases with a large number of observations ($n \geq 10000$).

+# Optimization protocol

+The different problems are resolved using "*trust-constr*" algorithm in *scipy.optimize.minimize* and the gradients and Hessian matrices are also provided to make computation faster.

 # References

 - Sautory, O. (2018), Les méthodes de calage.
 Working paper.